kairozu/kairozu.github.io/updates/_posts/2019-01-16-randomprojects.md

 ## Snoopy Cross-stitch
 <img class="imageL" height="135" alt="snoopy" src="/images/snoopy_cs.jpg" />

-I think I prefer crochet over cross-stitch as something to do with my hands while I'm doing something else -- CS is definitely not a background activity, there's a lot of square counting.
-It's interesting for doing path optimization though (where to start, which colors to do first, etc to avoid as many overlaps/tie-offs as possible), and the relation to pixel art is pretty obvious (check out the [Pixel Art Park](https://pixelartpark.com/) event in Tokyo if you get a chance).
+I think I prefer crochet over cross-stitch as something to do with my hands while I'm doing something else -- cross-stitch is definitely not a background activity, there's a lot of square counting.
+That said, it's interesting for doing path optimization (where to start, which colors to do first, etc to avoid as many overlaps/tie-offs as possible), and the relation to pixel art is pretty obvious (check out the [Pixel Art Park](https://pixelartpark.com/) event in Tokyo if you get a chance).

 I followed some Snoopy patterns from a kit sold by [Tokyo Pixel](http://tokyopixel.jp/).

 <div class="spacerClear"></div>